- Who can apply for a Sponsor Licence?

 What happens if the application is refused or rejected?

 There is a difference between a Sponsor Licence being refused and rejected.
-If the application is refused, this indicates that the Home Office is not satisfied that the sponsor meets the requirements.
+If the Home Office is not satisfied that the sponsor meets the requirements, you may find your sponsor licence application refused.

 There will usually be a cooling off period which means that it is not possible to reapply until at least six months.
 Unfortunately, you will not have your application fee refunded.